Afleve/self-adaptive-Optimal-Transport/README.md

 [![CVPR 2026 Accepted](https://img.shields.io/badge/CVPR-2026%20Accepted-brightgreen)]()

 > This repository contains the official implementation of the CVPR 2026 paper:
-> **"SOTA: Self-adaptive Optimal Transport for Foundation Model Integration in Transductive Zero-Shot Learning"**
+> **"SOTA: Self-adaptive Optimal Transport for Zero-Shot Classification with Multiple Foundation Models"**

 ---